-Our visitation order clearly states that my ex-wife must pick up our daughter at a certain time on a certain day each week, but she is consistently late and sometimes doesn't bother to show up at all.
+Our visitation order clearly states that my ex must pick up our daughter at a certain time on a certain day each week, but they are consistently late and sometimes don't bother to show up at all.
 This is very hard on our daughter, and it often interferes with my life as well.
 Can I do anything about this?

-The first step (as it usually is) is to talk to your ex-wife and get an understanding for the reasons why she's late or a no-show.
-If her job or family responsibilities are the cause, you may be able to fix the problem with a few simple schedule changes.
+The first step (as it usually is) is to talk to your ex and get an understanding for the reasons why they're late or a no-show.
+If it is a job or family responsibilities that are the cause, you may be able to fix the problem with a few simple schedule changes.

-If she doesn't have a valid reason and you can't work out a solution, you can ask a judge to enforce or change the visitation order.
-You should create a list of all the times your wife shows up late or doesn't show up at all so you have some documentation of the problem.
+If there is no valid reason and you can't work out a solution, you can ask a judge to enforce or change the visitation order.
+You should create a list of all the times your ex shows up late or doesn't show up at all so you have some documentation of the problem.
 The court will definitely be more interested in how the situation is affecting your daughter than how it is inconveniencing you, so make sure to focus on her rather than on yourself.

-I have joint legal custody of my son with my ex-husband.
-Every time we have to make a decision about our son's religion, healthcare or education he fights me tooth and nail.
-I feel that he is just trying to be difficult -- do I have to consult him about these things?
+I have joint legal custody of my son with my ex.
+Every time we have to make a decision about our son's religion, healthcare or education my ex fights me tooth and nail.
+I feel that my ex is just trying to be difficult -- do I have to consult my ex about these things?
 Is it considered custody interference?

 Sharing legal custody can present a wide range of problems, especially when the relationship between the former spouses has deteriorated.
-As tough as it may be, though, you still need to keep your ex-husband in the loop when it comes to these decisions, as you may violate a court order if you keep him in the dark.
-If your ex challenges your unilateral decision-making in court, a judge could end up awarding him sole legal custody, so it's better to comply with the terms of the original order until it can be modified.
+As tough as it may be, though, you still need to keep your ex in the loop when it comes to these decisions, as you may violate a court order if you keep them in the dark.
+If your ex challenges your unilateral decision-making in court, a judge could end up awarding them sole legal custody, so it's better to comply with the terms of the original order until it can be modified.

 As always, you should try as hard as you can to work it out amongst yourselves.
-Try to get inside your ex's head and figure out why he obstructs these decisions.
-Perhaps he feels that he doesn't have enough visitation with your son.
+Try to get inside your ex's head and figure out why they obstructs these decisions.
+Perhaps they feel that they don't have enough visitation with your son.
 If so, a few more visits might resolve the issue.

-I have joint legal and physical custody of my children with my ex-wife.
-She never seems to do anything to help with chores or scheduling, so I end up doing all the laundry, shopping and planning.
-How can I get her to pull her weight?
+I have joint legal and physical custody of my children with my ex-spouse.
+They never seem to do anything to help with chores or scheduling, so I end up doing all the laundry, shopping and planning.
+How can I get them to pull their weight?

 First, examine the situation and see if there's a reason why your ex hasn't helped out with these responsibilities.
-She might have personal or work issues that prevent her from doing all that she should.
-She may not even realize that you feel this way.
+They might have personal or work issues that prevent them from doing all that they should.
+They may not even realize that you feel this way.

-Talk to her and ask her to help out.
-If that doesn't work, send her a cordial letter via certified mail listing the parental duties and requesting that she take over some of them.
-If she doesn't respond or start pitching in within two or three weeks, you may have to go to court to change anything.
+Talk to your ex and ask them to help out.
+If that doesn't work, send them a cordial letter via certified mail listing the parental duties and requesting that they take over some of them.
+If they do not respond or start pitching in within two or three weeks, you may have to go to court to change anything.

 Also think about asking a mediator to step in.
 Impartial mediators can really help a situation like this.
 Sometimes an outside voice repeating what you've already said can get the desired results.

 I've had sole physical custody of my son for his entire life.
-His father recently promised him a car if my son comes to live with him.
+My-ex recently promised him a car if my son comes to live with my ex.
 Can I fight this in any way?

 Before you try to fight the move, ask yourself if it could actually be a good choice for your son.

 If you still object to the switch, it's within your rights to prevent your son from leaving.
-If you choose to do so, however, your ex-husband could go to court and ask for a change in the custody order.
+If you choose to do so, however, your ex could go to court and ask for a change in the custody order.
 When children get older, judges will generally give greater weight to their preferences.
-That doesn't mean that a judge will rubber-stamp your son's wish to go live with his father, but it does make it more likely that the judge will allow your son to make his own choice.
+That doesn't mean that a judge will rubber-stamp your son's wish to go live with your ex, but it does make it more likely that the judge will allow your son to make his own choice.

-Remember not to badmouth your ex based on your personal feelings about him, but if you think that he is a danger to your son in any way you should explain this to both your son and the court.
+Remember not to badmouth your ex based on your personal feelings about them, but if you think your ex is a danger to your son in any way you should explain this to both your son and the court.